bhamail/pinexus/src/site/markdown/repotest.md

 ===============

  Perform the steps below to test the Nexus repository running on the Pi.
- You'll need the `IP Address` of the Pi you found earlier.
+ You'll need the `IP Address` of the Pi you found earlier when you setup the OS.

-  1. Create a simple maven settings file (`mysettings.xml`) that will redirect to you Pi to resolve any required libraries.
+  1. Create a simple maven settings file (`mysettings.xml`) that will redirect to your Pi to resolve any required libraries.

         <settings>